Open-Transactions/protocol-docs/docs/OTContract.md

 * The current parser for this document format is too complex and probably has some bugs, some of which I document here.
+* XML elements are processed sequentially.
+Most of the time, a later definition of an XML element overrides a previous one (one exception is `m_strName`, for instance) This should always be invalid and trigger an error condition.
-* The content field is marked by the `BEGIN` marker, the signature field by the `SIGNATURE` marker.
-During serialization, the signature bookend is written as `BEGIN $type SIGNATURE`.
-When a contract is missing an explicit content section, the first signature block is interpreted as the content.
+* The content field is marked by the `BEGIN` marker, the signature field by the `SIGNATURE` marker, which is an ambiguous rule when it comes to the `BEGIN $type SIGNATURE` marker.
+Thus the first signature section is inadvertently recognized as the content section if an explicit content marker is missing.
 * The `HASH:` field is meant to be read right after the `BEGIN` marker, but can in fact be set anywhere: [Link][ProcessHash].
 Possible unintended consequences, maybe even exploitation.
-* The first character of the signature metadata defines the type of key that is used.
-Is there any way that a key that doesn't start with `S` can be valid?
+* When multiple `<conditions>` share the same name attribute, only the last one is processed.
+Should trigger error condition.
+* When multiple `<signer>` elements are found, only the last one is recognized.
+  Should trigger error condition.
-* The XML parsing code includes support for the deprecated single-key system by recognizing a `key` tag.
+* Includes support for the deprecated single-key system by recognizing a `key` tag.

 ## Verification